gwyng-dev/react-eff-hook/README.md

 While this may be seen as a more desirable behavior, it may not be compatible with `useEffect`.

 However, I'm not entirely certain.
 Please let me know if you encounter any issues with this behavior.

+## Further Reading

+[This RFC](https://github.com/reactjs/rfcs/pull/204) has proposed the same thing, but it's been inactive for a while.

+I hope the introduction of `using` syntax in TypeScript 5.2 will help this RFC to be accepted.